vacp2p/rfc/specs/waku/waku-v2.md

 NOTE: This doesn't appear to be documented in PubSub spec, upstream?

+### WakuMessage

+A `WakuMessage` SHOULD be in the `data` field of `Message`.

+The `payload` field SHOULD contain whatever payload is being sent.
+Encryption of this field is done at a separate layer.

+The `contentTopic` field SHOULD be filled out to allow for content-based filtering (see section below).

 ## Discovery domain

 TODO: To document how we use Discovery v5, etc. See https://github.com/vacp2p/specs/issues/167